-Vernon Wells, who plays the Lord General (lead biker) reprises nearly the same character he played in 1981's Mad Max 2: The Road Warrior (1981).
-He essentially wears the same makeup, mohawk, mesh tank top, and lots of studded leather.
+Vernon Wells, who played the Lord General (lead biker), reprises nearly the same character he played in The Road Warrior (1981).
+He essentially wears the same make-up, mohawk, mesh tank top, and lots of studded leather.

-One of the pictures Gary & Wyatt feed into the scanner to create Lisa is of David Lee Roth.
-The version of "Pretty Woman" that plays later when Lisa is in the mall was recorded by Van Halen when Roth was the lead singer.
+One of the pictures Gary and Wyatt feed into the scanner to create Lisa is of David Lee Roth.
+The version of "Pretty Woman" that plays later, when Lisa is in the mall, was recorded by Van Halen when Roth was the lead singer.

 Bill Paxton, Vernon Wells and Mikul Robins appeared in Commando (1985) that same year.
 Vernon Wells played the film's main antagonist Bennett, Bill Paxton has a cameo as a radar operator and Mikul Robins was Boy in Bed at Motel.

 In the final cut of the film, Max and Ian are last seen fleeing the party when the bikers invade.
 A follow-up scene was shot in which multi-colored clouds engulf the teens and they transform into a pig and donkey.
 They then bend over to see their reflections in hubcaps of a car and tails rip through the seats of their pants.
 Producer Joel Silver insisted on cutting the scene, rationalizing that it detracted from a later transformation in the film.
 Photos of the actors in this make-up were published in the March 1986 issue of Cinefantastique.